dsmithhayes/vpc/readme.md

 * Dumps the contents of memory to screen per given offset and length
 * Dump registers to the screen
 * Compiles from makefile
+* Loads data into appropriate registers
+* Single steps though the program counter

 ## What It Needs to Do

-* Load memory into registers
-* Step through each chunk of memory
 * Analyze instrustion
 * Perform operations
-* Compile from dev-cpp project